biyangliu/url_shortener/README.md

 # Things to Do
 + Support variable short URL length.
 + Batch the database writes, and reduce the dependency on database.
-+ Add ElasticSearch/Kibana or Grafana to access pattern analysis, for further optimization
++ Add ElasticSearch/Kibana or Grafana for traffic pattern analysis, sum of each page visits, and more.
 + To scale out, set up Redis Cluster with replicas and MongoDB Cluster with auto-sharding and auto-replication, as well as adding more web servers.
 + Add more tests to improve code coverage.
++ Add mechanism to evict expired URL entries.